General

 2. Go with broad topics

 Based on the previous point, it’s obvious that you need to go with broader topics.
-Given that the pillar page will serve as the foundation for all these smaller pieces, you need to go with the most encompassing concept possible.
+Given that the pillar page will serve as the foundation for all these smaller content pieces, you need to go with the most encompassing concept possible.
 That way, it would make sense to create all these secondary articles.

 Keep in mind that the evergreen content must align with your marketing goals.
 In other words, these in-depth guides should eventually lead to conversion and increase website sales.
 Furthermore, make sure to cover topics and provide expertise so to increase brand authority.